knative/docs/docs/eventing/sink/kafka-sink.md

 ## Enable debug logging for data plane components

-You enable debug logging for data plane components by changing the logging level to `DEBUG` in the `kafka-config-logging` ConfigMap.
+To enable debug logging for data plane components change the logging level to `DEBUG` in the `kafka-config-logging` ConfigMap.

 1. Apply the following `kafka-config-logging` ConfigMap: